Medicare Enrolled

 What this data tells you about Dr. Connor

-Dr. Charles Connor is a medical oncology in Plano, TX, with 19 years in practice.
+Dr. Charles Connor is a medical oncology specialist in Plano, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Connor performed 59,012 Medicare services across 2,612 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Connor received a total of $1,694 from 24 pharmaceutical and/or device companies across 47 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.